PLUG'N SCRIPT

 6. </REPEAT>

-However, if you use too many scripts, you may slow down skin loading time a bit.
-Also keep in mind, that scripts inside VARIABLEs are executed twice while build-time (for technical reasons), and that can be important if you're manipulating with something like file contents.
+However, if you use too many build-time scripts, you may slow down skin loading time a bit.
+Also keep in mind, that scripts inside VARIABLEs are executed twice (for technical reasons), and that can be important if you're manipulating with something like file contents.